Hundreds Of Black Lives Matter Activists Protest Death Of George Floyd In Sacramento

 — Laura Haefeli (@LauraHaefeli) May 30, 2020

-Protesters were met at the police station by officers standing guard outside of the building.
+Crowds were met at the police station by officers standing guard outside of the building.
+By 10 p.m., no arrests have been made by the CHP or Sacramento police.

+“I’m a black man in America my life matters,” protester Michael Johnson said.
+“It seems like my life is less appreciated than any other race stop killing me.”

+Protesters like Michael were out to deliver that message to police after another black man died in police custody.

 Business owners and neighbors in Oak Park said planning a protest in the area was strategic.
 They said it’s easy to make noise, as the location chosen for the protest is close to the freeway.
 So, if protestors want to block traffic, it’s an area where they can do that.